Affiliated Programs, Centers & Initiatives

 The Global Poverty Research Lab is an academic hub for empirical development economics.
 Established in 2017, the lab aims to use empirical evidence and interdisciplinary engagement to understand drivers, consequences and solutions to poverty issues around the world.
 The lab's goal is accomplished by supporting graduate student and faculty research, providing undergraduate research opportunities, coordinating a seminar series and assisting with data management.

 Keyman Modern Turkish Studies Program

-The Keyman Modern Turkish Studies Program promotes intellectual dialogue and scholarship in pursuit of deep interdisciplinary understanding of contemporary Turkey in connection with global developments.
-The Keyman Program organizes seminars and conferences; supports related research and undergraduate teaching; and brings visiting professors and scholars to Northwestern’s Evanston campus.
+Housed at the Buffett Institute, the Keyman Modern Turkish Studies Program promotes intellectual dialogue and scholarship in pursuit of deep interdisciplinary understanding of contemporary Turkey in connection with global developments.
+The program organizes seminars and conferences, supports related research and undergraduate teaching and brings visiting professors and scholars to Northwestern’s Evanston campus.

 Global Working Groups

-Global Working Groups undertake collaborative, interdisciplinary research on complex global challenges and pursue solutions to those challenges in coordination with experts and citizens worldwide.
+Northwestern Buffett's Global Working Groups undertake collaborative, interdisciplinary research on complex global challenges and pursue solutions to those challenges in coordination with experts and citizens worldwide.
 The goal is for Global Working Group research to be developed in conjunction with stakeholders who can generate the greatest social impact, including policymakers, practitioners and community members.
-Global Working Groups share and disseminate their research findings through publications, policy briefs, digital platforms and more.

 Deportation Research Clinic